 - Multiple Sclerosis

-We assess these condition by evaluating visual acuity, examination of eye movements, testing colour vision, contrast sensitivity and interpretation of the visual environment.
-Because vision is part of the brain function we also evaluate the whole neurological system.
+They assess these condition by evaluating visual acuity, examination of eye movements, testing colour vision, contrast sensitivity and interpretation of the visual environment.
+Because vision is part of the brain function they also evaluate the whole neurological system.

 Investigations that may be needed to make a diagnosis include visual field testing, slit lamp examination, MRI brain scans and other imaging of the eye, retina and optic nerve.